Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 It may seem like a lot of work to keep doing these things for all of your past clients, but hard work shows.
 Successful real estate agents get anywhere from 30%-50% of their business from repeat clients or referrals.
 Therefore, not letting past clients forget you is crucial for sustaining your business.

-Plus, think about how much time and money you put into getting your clients.
+Plus, think about how much time and money you put into getting your clients in the first place.
 It makes sense to stay in touch with them long-term and keep them in your sphere.
 Client retention is cheaper than client acquisition.
 For instance, staying in touch with today’s first-time buyer could get you an estimate of $50K long-term*, and that doesn’t even take referrals into consideration.
+You may even have some clients become interested in real estate investing, which brings even more deals into the equation.

 Need Help Staying Top Of Mind?